analogjs/analog/packages/create-analog/template-angular-v15/README.md

 ## Build

-Run `yarn build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `yarn build` to build the client/server project.
+The client build artifacts are located in the `dist/client` directory.
+The server for the API build artifacts are located in the `dist/server` directory.

 ## Test